holyxoxo/College_Project/README.md

 **Status:** In Progress

 BlueChat, a peer-to-peer chat application for Android that uses Bluetooth Low Energy (BLE) for communication.
-It is being developed as a minor project for my college course.

 The project is based on the [BluetoothCommunicator](https://github.com/niedev/BluetoothCommunicator) library and follows the architecture of its official example application.